Invariant monotone coupling need not exist: Set valued labels on

-This mass transport violates the Mass Transport Theorem, so no monotone coupling of ${\cal X}$ and ${\cal Y}$ can be invariant.
+This mass transport violates the mass transport theorem, so no monotone coupling of $\mathcal{ X}$ and $\mathcal{ Y}$ can be invariant. \end{pf}

-\procl r.endlike Observe that an end $\xi$ can be identified by the orientation on the edges given as follows: orient the edges in $J^{\xi}(v)$ {\it away} from $v$.
+\begin{Remark} Observe that an end $\xi$ can be identified by the orientation on the edges given as follows: orient the edges in $J^{\xi}(v)$ \textit{away} from $v$.
 Then the out-degree of a vertex is always $2$ while the in-degree is always $1$.
-The mass transport above has some similarity with this end: if for a vertex $v$ we define $J^{({\cal X}^*,{\cal Y}^*)}(v)$ to be the set of edges connecting $v$ with vertices receiving non-zero mass from $v$ and we orient the edges in $J^{({\cal X}^*,{\cal Y}^*)}(v)$ away from $v$, then the out-degree of a vertex is either $0$ or $2$ and the in-degree is either $0$ or $1$.
+The mass transport above has some similarity with this end: if for a vertex $v$ we define $J^{(\mathcal{ X}^*,\mathcal{ Y}^*)}(v)$ to be the set of edges connecting $v$ with vertices receiving nonzero mass from $v$ and we orient the edges in $J^{(\mathcal{ X}^*,\mathcal{ Y}^*)}(v)$ away from $v$, then the out-degree of a vertex is either $0$ or $2$ and the in-degree is either $0$ or $1$.\looseness=-1 \end{Remark}